-Blake Braden enters his second season at the helm of the men’s and women’s swim teams after the announcement to add the program in the spring of 2017.
+Blake Braden enters his third season at the helm of the men’s and women’s swim teams after the announcement to add the program in the spring of 2017.

 During the 2018-19 campaign, the men's swim team registered a third place finish at the Heartland Collegiate Athletic Conference Championship, while the 400 freestyle relay garnered All-Conference honors.
 On the women's side, Braden guided the program to a fourth place finish at the HCAC Championship with five swimmers recording new personal best times.